univ-of-utah-marriott-library-apple/.github/profile/README.md

 > If you have additional questions, or need more help getting started, post a question on the MacAdmin's Slack [#jctl](https://macadmins.slack.com/archives/C01C8KVV2UD) channel.

 ##### :technologist: [University of Utah -  MacAdmins Blog](https://apple.lib.utah.edu)
 > The University of Utah, MacAdmins Meeting is held monthly virtually on the 3rd Wednesday of each month at 11 AM Mountain Time.
 Presentations cover Apple technology and integration in a heterogeneous university enterprise environment.
+For latest meeting agenda & other posts, checkout & follow our [campus MacAdmin blog](https://apple.lib.utah.edu).

 ##### :vhs: [University of Utah - MacAdmins Archived Presentations](https://stream.lib.utah.edu/index.php?c=browse&m=results&q=%22mac+manager%22&cat=&sort=newest)